Cognitive Neuroscience of Creativity

 Creative Writing & Large Language Models

 How do we measure creativity?
 Are computers capable of being creative?
 Our paper (Orwig et al., 2024, Journal of Creative Behavior) addresses these questions by describing features of short stories written by humans and Large Language Models (LLMs).
 We found that a broad range of ideas, or increased "semantic diversity" as well as the presence of perceptual details, resulted in stories that were rated as more original and imaginative.
 This was true for stories written by humans and those generated by GPT models.
 We do not observe a significant difference between human and AI-generated stories in terms of creativity ratings.
-These results were subsequently replicated in a cohort of older adults (Orwig et al., 2024, Journal of Gerontology: Series B) finding that older adult stories contain fewer perceptual details compared with stories written by younger adults.
-This research has been featured in the Harvard Brain Science Initiative and presented to the Harvard Psychology department (see recording below).
+This research has been featured in the Harvard Brain Science Initiative and presented as a Second Year Talk to the Harvard Psychology department (see recording below).

 Highly Superior Autobiographical Memory